MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 Key features of recommendations:

 - Get proactive and reactive recommendation that are based on best practices and data you have access to.
-- Improve the overall health and throughput of automations across the environment.
+- Improve the overall automation health, compliance and performance across the environment.
 - Take contextual corrective actions, right where issue are.

 ## Recommendations